-As of September 2013, coordination activities with major resource agencies were as follows:
+As of April 2014, coordination activities with major resource agencies were as follows:

-Alaska Department of Fish and Game: A letter describing the project and inviting ADFG to participate in project coordination was sent to ADFG (attn: William Morris) on 10 January 2012.
-The Corps received an email response from ADFG (Todd Nichols) dated 23 January 2012, stating that the ADFG had found no issues of concern and had no preference of one alternative over the other.
+Alaska Department of Fish and Game: A letter describing the project and inviting ADFG to participate in project coordination was sent to ADFG (attn: William Morris) on January 10, 2012.
+The Corps received an email response from ADFG (Todd Nichols) dated January 23, 2012, stating that the ADFG had found no issues of concern and had no preference of one alternative over the other.
+The email is in the Correspondence Appendix

-Alaska Department of Natural Resources, Office of History and Archaeology: The Corps has made use of online resources offered by this office to study potential impacts of the project and develop a determination of effect, but has not yet sent a letter of determination to the State Historic Preservation Officer as required under Section 106 of the NHPA.
+Alaska Department of Natural Resources, Office of History and Archaeology: The Corps used online resources offered by this office to study potential impacts of the project and develop a determination of effect.
+The Corps sent a letter of determination to the State Historic Preservation Officer on November 25, 2013, requesting their concurrence on our finding of no adverse affect, as required under Section 106 of the NHPA.
+The SHPO responded in a letter dated December 13, 2013, concurring with our finding of no adverse effect.
+This letter is in the Correspondence Appendix.

 The Corps sent a letter, dated September 23, 2009, to the N ative Village of Diomede offering Government to Government consultation.
 The Native Village of Diomede did not respond to this letter.
 However, the Corps continues to work directly with the Native Village of Diomede.

-National Marine Fisheries Service: A letter requesting a list of endangered and threatened species under the ESA and the initiation of informal ESA consultation was mailed to the NMFS Protected Resources Division (attn: Brad Smith) on 10 January 2012.
-No response was forthcoming; the Corps re-sent an electronic copy of the letter in an email to Mr. Smith on 21 June 2013, and followed up with a telephone call on 27 June 2013.
+National Marine Fisheries Service: A letter requesting a list of endangered and threatened species under the ESA and the initiation of informal ESA consultation was mailed to the NMFS Protected Resources Division (attn: Brad Smith) on January 10, 2012.
+No response was forthcoming; the Corps re-sent an electronic copy of the letter in an email to Mr. Smith on June 21, 2013, and followed up with a telephone call on June 27,2013.
 The Corps was assured during the telephone conversation that NMFS would provide the requested ESA information, but to date the Corps has received no further response.

-The Corps sent a separate letter to the NMFS Habitat Conservation Division (attn: Jeanne Hanson) on 10 January 2012, describing the proposed project and inviting coordination on EFH issues.
-No response was received; however, Division member Matt Eagleton had explained in an earlier email (3 January 2012) that his office preferred to comment on EFH assessments as part of the NEPA process, so a response to the 10 January letter was not expected.
+The Corps sent a separate letter to the NMFS Habitat Conservation Division (attn: Jeanne Hanson) on January 10, 2012, describing the proposed project and inviting coordination on EFH issues.
+No response was received; however, Division member Matt Eagleton had explained in an earlier email (January 3, 2012) that his office preferred to comment on EFH assessments as part of the NEPA process, so a response to the January 10 letter was not expected.
+The Corps sent NMFS a copy of the draft feasibility report and EA for their review during the 30-day public review process.
+NMFS did not comment.

-U.S Fish and Wildlife Service: The Corps mailed a letter on 10 January 2012 to the USFWS Fairbanks Field Office (attn: Sarah Conn), requesting a re-initiation of informal consultation under the ESA, and also inviting resumption of coordination under the FWCA.
-The Corps received an ESA consultation letter from USFWS on 28 June 2013, in which it determined that the project is not likely to adversely affect ESA-listed species under USFWS jurisdiction (polar bears, Steller's eiders, and spectacled eiders), and that further Section 7 consultation or preparation of Biological Assessments is not necessary.
+U.S Fish and Wildlife Service: The Corps mailed a letter on January 10, 2012 to the USFWS Fairbanks Field Office (attn: Sarah Conn), requesting a re-initiation of informal consultation under the ESA and also inviting resumption of coordination under the FWCA.
+The Corps received an ESA consultation letter from USFWS on June 28, 2013, in which it determined that the project is not likely to adversely affect ESA-listed species under USFWS jurisdiction (polar bears, Steller's eiders, and spectacled eiders), and that further Section 7 consultation or preparation of Biological Assessments is not necessary.